fscelliott/docsdonewell/_posts/2015-01-15-notes-ux-of-some-taxonomycontrolled.md

 yaaay!
 This is a much slicker interaction design (I bet it was developed more recently than Synaptica):

-    --easy to add terms in a hierarchical view. especially cool that you can drag n drop terms to create relationships
+-easy to add terms in a hierarchical view. especially cool that you can drag n drop terms to create relationships

---search bar is always present and makes some useful assumptions (you're searching w/in the current thesaurus, clicking the suggested auto-complete term from the search bar takes you straight to editing the term)
+-search bar is always present and makes some useful assumptions (you're searching w/in the current thesaurus, clicking the suggested auto-complete term from the search bar takes you straight to editing the term)